MEDIA RELEASE: CARBON MONOXIDE AWARENESS WEEK

 Thursday, November 1, 2018 - Port Hope, ON

 Ontario’s Carbon Monoxide Awareness Week runs from November 1-7, and Port Hope Fire and Emergency Services reminds you to prevent carbon monoxide (CO) in your home by getting all fuel-burning appliances inspected annually.

-C. Ryan Edgar, director of Fire & Emergency Services for the Municipality.
-“We want to make sure everyone is safe from CO and so we encourage residents to have all fuel-burning appliances regularly inspected by a registered contractor.”
+“In Ontario, more than 65% of injuries and deaths from CO occur in the home,” said Port Hope Fire Chief C. Ryan Edgar.
+“We want to make sure everyone is safe from CO and we encourage all residents to get all fuel-burning appliances inspected by a registered contractor.”